Han8931/han8931.github.io/public/20240811_regression2/index.md

 ### Overdetermined Systems

 An optimization problem is termed _overdetermined_ when the design matrix (or data matrix) $\mathbf{X}\in \mathbb{R}^{m\times d}$ has more rows than columns, i.e., $m>d$.
 This configuration means that there are more equations than unknowns, typically leading to a unique solution.
+In other words, *there is more information available than the number of unknowns*.
 The unique solution can be found using the formula:
 $$\boldsymbol{\theta} = (\mathbf{X}^T\mathbf{X})^{-1}\mathbf{X}^T\mathbf{y}$$

 The solution exists if and only if $\mathbf{X}^T\mathbf{X}$ is invertible, which is true when the columns of $\mathbf{X}$ are linearly independent, meaning $\mathbf{X}$ is full rank.

 ### Underdetermined Systems

 In contrast, when $\mathbf{X}$ is fat and short (i.e., $N<d$), the problem is called _underdetermined_.
 In this scenario, there are more unknowns than equations, leading to infinitely many solutions.
+This occurs because *the system has less information than the number of unknowns*.
 Among these, the solution that minimizes the squared norm of the parameters is preferred.
 This solution is known as the minimum-norm least-squares solution.

 For an underdetermined linear regression problem, the objective can be written as: